sussol/mobile/README.md

 # mSupply Mobile

 A user friendly, offline-first mobile app for use with [mSupply](http://msupply.org.nz).
 Provides electronic inventory control for medical stock.
 Designed and built by [Sustainable Solutions](http://sussol.net) for use in developing countries, the app is now open source and free to use.
+Hello

 ### Features
 * Receiving and issuing goods with automatic inventory adjustments